 Still, Spenders have strength.
 They’re driven by rewards.
 And if you know what those rewards are (Cars?
 Cupcakes?
 Vacations?
 Fashion?), you can harness them for better.

 Related: 6 Causes of Overspending That Are Holding You Back

 If you’re a spender, the key is to first come up with long-term goals, and then introduce an extra step between the see-buy cycle.
 If you see an item you want, stop.
 Take a second to consider it.
 Think about your long-term goals: will this purchase throw that off?
 Is it something you need?
 Would you be able to trade this item in today, for something of better value later?

 Try practicing this the next time you’re out shopping.
 If you see a cute blouse or a fun DVD you’d like, for example, ask yourself: would you trade this thing today for something you want more later on?

 Money Personality #2: Saver

 Savers, on the other hand, are driven by the opposite.
-If you’re a saver, you’re more comfortable with a large bank account than a large room full of things.
+If you’re a saver, you’re more comfortable with a large bank account than a large room full of nice things.
 You consider yourself frugal, even though others (likely Spenders) might call you a cheapskate.

-That’s why your task is to give yourself permission to spend money every once in a while.
+That’s why your best bet is to give yourself permission to spend money every once in a while.
 You don’t need to loosen the purse strings entirely.
 But spending money — even beyond what you usually might do — is a great thing too, as long as you make sure you stick to your budget and don’t derail your long-term goals.

 Even the most hardcore dieter still needs a good dinner of pizza and beer every so often, after all.